kinix/Babur/README.md

 ## Installing

 Create an app in Discord Developer Portal.
-Set the token of that app as `TOKEN` environment variable.
+Set the token of that app as `BABUR_TOKEN` environment variable.

 Invite the bot into your channel and TADA!
 He's ready for your messages.